 I am a retired Software Development Engineer.
 Mathematics, computer code are so soothing and abstract.
 But after a while you find yourself alone in a 6×6 cloth cube with 3 computers for 9 hours a day, essentially doing virtual factory work, building something that you have no passion for so that someone else can make a profit.
 So, when they closed my office and sent us packing in late 2008, it was like being released from prison with $50 and the clothes on my back, but at least I was free to join the dance of life.

-I administer this blog and also the Upstate Drone Action website which reports the interests and activities of the Upstate Coalition to Ground the Drones and End the Wars, a group of people mostly from upstate New York who educate and protest around Hancock Air National Guard Base just north of Syracuse.
-Hancock is the domestic center for training pilots and hardware maintenance for Reaper Drones, as well as a location from which armed drones are flown over Afghanistan.
+I administer this blog and also the Upstate Drone Action website and blog, which reports the interests and activities of the Upstate Coalition to Ground the Drones and End the Wars, a group of people mostly from upstate New York who educate and protest around Hancock Air National Guard Base just north of Syracuse.
+Hancock is the domestic center for training pilots and hardware maintenance for Reaper Drones, as well as a location from which armed drones are flown over Afghanistan and elsewhere.
 About 50 of us are awaiting trial from various protests and have been served with orders to protect the Base Commanders from our nonviolent presence outside the fence around their high tech armed encampment.
 We are NOT to annoy them!

 Let’s end all these crazy wars and travel the globe!
 There is so much to see and learn.